Overview

 routing_url

-is the URL a gateway will use to send GraphQL operations to a subgraph at runtime -
+is the URL the Apollo Router will use to send GraphQL operations to a subgraph at runtime -

 schema.subgraph_url

-is the URL that Rover will use to fetch the subgraph schema during composition
+is the URL that Rover will use to fetch the subgraph schema during the composition

 The URLs may or may not be the same; in this case, the URLs differ.
 For example, planets-service.schema.subgraph_url